stuffedwombat/stuffedwombat.github.io/dlog.md

 <h1>Dlog</h1>
 this is a test.<br>
-i am documenting the developmet of a game here.<br>
+i am documenting the development of a game here.<br>
 if that does not distract me too much, i will keep writing about game dev related stuff.<br>
 <br>
 to save time i will not care about spelling, grammar or making too much sense.